 Following is the list of the most stunning waterfalls in Minnesota you have to visit; if you don’t want to miss out on their breathtaking sceneries and hike trails.

-The High falls, as the name suggests, are magnificent.
-To enjoy the view and the hike alongside these falls, you take a drive to the scenic Minnesota Highway and travel all the way to the US-Canadian borders, where the Grand Portage State Park is located.
+The High Falls, as the name suggests, are magnificent.
+To enjoy the view and the hike alongside these falls, you take a drive to the scenic Minnesota Highway and travel to the US-Canadian borders, where the Grand Portage State Park is located.
 Although you can enjoy several views of this waterfall from Minnesota, for the closest view, you will have to travel across the border and enjoy one of the most gorgeous sceneries this fall has to offer!

-Gooseberry waterfalls are a series of three waterfalls Upper, Middle, and lower falls, which make their way to the gooseberry river, which further falls into Lake Superior.
-These waterfalls are stunning but what makes them better than the other falls is the convenience of the hike trails.
-The trails are very nicely built, which makes it easier for people to do this hike and enjoy the gorgeous views of these waterfalls in closer proximity.
+Gooseberry Waterfalls are a series of three waterfalls Upper, Middle, and Lower Falls, which make their way to the Gooseberry River, which further falls into Lake Superior.
+The hike trails are very nicely built, which makes it easier for people to do this hike while enjoying the gorgeous views of these waterfalls in closer proximity.

-As soon as you reach the parking lot of the Gooseberry Falls State Park, there is a Tourist center from where you can gather information about the various tracks that can lead you to these gorgeous wonders.
-The best trail is the one, however, that takes you first to the Upper falls and then, as you come down, you can enjoy the incredible sceneries of the middle and lower falls.
+When you reach the parking area of Gooseberry Falls State Park, there is a Tourist center from where you can gather information about the various hiking tracks.
+The best trail is the Trail One, however, which takes you first to the Upper Falls, and then, as you come down, you can enjoy the incredible sceneries of the middle and Lower Falls.
 After reaching the top of the hike, you can absorb the staggering views of the upper waterfalls, and then, you can go further down on the stair path that leads you to the other two falls.

 Similar Places: Waterfalls In Wisconsin